takashim0101/mini-insar-pipeline/README.md

 **It is crucial for users to consult the End User License Agreements (EULAs) associated with each specific data collection to determine the exact commercial use policy and any other restrictions.**

----

----

-# 📄 Licensing

-## Code Licensing

-This pipeline's code is provided as-is.
-If you intend to publish or distribute this code, it is highly recommended to choose and include an appropriate open-source license (e.g., MIT, Apache 2.0) in your repository.
-This clarifies how others can use, modify, and distribute your code.

-## Data Licensing

-The Sentinel-1 data downloaded via this pipeline is sourced from the Alaska Satellite Facility (ASF).
-While ASF data is generally publicly funded and available, specific usage policies, especially concerning commercial applications, can vary by dataset.

-**It is crucial for users to consult the End User License Agreements (EULAs) associated with each specific data collection to determine the exact commercial use policy and any other restrictions.**

----

 # 📄 Future Extensions